DEV Community

 Timewise, the timeframe is generous: 105 minutes for 70 questions means you will have about 70 minutes to answer calmly and some 35 to double-check your answers.
 This is more than enough to go over all your marked questions for review.

-As a reference, I averaged about 1 minute per question: I read each question meticulously, thought a bit about each, and double-checked my answers before moving to the next.
+As a reference, I averaged about 1 minute per question: I read each question meticulously, thought a bit about it, and double-checked my answers before moving to the next.
 I didn’t rush it, quite the opposite.
 I stopped to think when I needed to, but I didn’t spend too much time — if I were troubled, I would pick the best option, mark it, and revise it later.
-From the 35 minutes remaining, I only used about 15 to modify the bookmarked questions, finishing my exam 20 minutes earlier than what was stipulated.
+Of the 35 minutes remaining, I only used about 15 to modify the bookmarked questions, finishing my exam 20 minutes earlier than what was stipulated.

 How to NOT prepare for the exam